Declarer Play In Notrumps

 Hi everyone, on this hand we get to practice our declarer play in no trumps.
-And we start with an opening bid of 2NT showing a strong balanced hand.
-North bids 6NT.
-Wahoo!
-That's plenty high enough.

 We've got ace, king, queen of spades.
 That's three spade tricks.
 Three heart tricks.
 Three diamond tricks is nine.
 And we can turn to the club suit to get our extra tricks.